Mayeal/JCTC-ct-2026-010973/Cu-porphyrin/README.md

   python extract-nacme.py cup-2t1-2dd1-XTDDFT.out $\rightarrow$ nacme.out
 - Use MOMAP to calculate IC rates.

-The workflows for fluorescence and phosphorescence rate calculations are analogous to that described above for IC calculations.
+The workflows for fluorescence calculations are analogous to that described above for IC calculations.
 Detailed instructions for MOMAP calculations can be found on the official MOMAP website: http://www.momap.net.cn/